-This sort of discontent can lead to a general sense of distrust, especially with regards to where their precious tax money is going.
+This sort of discontent can lead to a general sense of distrust, especially with regard to where their precious tax money is going.
 It can also lead to people not listening to authorities the next time extreme weather is predicted, leading to more costly damages or clean-up efforts.

 The Bottom Line

 There are a great variety of factors that show the economic effects of weather.
 Some of these effects are positive (inciting innovation and creating jobs) while others are negative (lost productivity).
-Whether that hurricane hits or changes course at the last minute, whether you get excited for a big storm or hibernate until it’s over, whether you get the day off or get called in for extra hours, the economy will likely feel the impact.
+Whether that hurricane hits or changes course at the last minute, whether you get excited about a big storm or hibernate until it’s over, or whether you get the day off or get called in for extra hours, the economy will likely feel the impact.

 Photo Credit: © iStock.com/lovemovement, © iStock.com/Maxrale, © iStock.com/shaunl